"My memory isn’t what it used to be!"

 Many of us, a lot of the time, can see the funny side of these occurrences…

-Now the funniness begins to fade, just a little, and gives way to an uneasy feeling that maybe we, too, are beginning to show signs of mental ageing.
+This is when the funniness begins to fade, just a little.
+And is replaced by an uneasy feeling that maybe we, too, are beginning to show signs of mental ageing.

 Selective evidence gathering?

 Our minds have a wonderful ability to home in on a particular topic to the exclusion of contrary evidence.
-We decide something is true and then we set out to find supporting evidence.
-And, because we automatically ignore any contrary evidence, our initial stance is maintained intact.
+For example, if we decide something is true we then set out to find supporting evidence.
+And, we automatically ignore any contrary evidence, so our initial stance is maintained intact.